david-haerer/regelungstechnik/README.md

 **WARNING**

-- This python module is still under development and may change at any time without notice!
+This python module is still under development and may change at any time without notice!
-- Currently only the frequency domain is usable (transfer function and bode diagramm).
-Time domain will leverage `Scipy` with the next updates.

 ---